CSE321

 CO1

-Understand the concepts of processes and their management, CPU scheduling techniques, and Apply system calls for solving problems on process management, and Analyze security, and protection of OS.
+Understand the concepts of processes and their management, CPU scheduling techniques, and Apply system calls for solving problems on process management, and Analyze security concerns, and protection mechanisms of OS.

 CO2

-Understand the behaviors of threads and their management, process, and thread synchronization mechanisms, deadlocks, virtual machines and containers and Apply thread libraries for solving problems on thread management and synchronization.
+Understand the behaviors of threads and their management, process, and thread synchronization mechanisms, deadlocks, virtual machines and containers, Apply thread libraries for solving problems on thread management and synchronization, and Understand mechanisms of file systems concepts, and their implementations in OS, and Apply the concepts to design complex file systems.

 35